-It seems that perioperative treatment with 240 mg SinaCurcuminTM (80 mg, three times per day) did not prevent POAF after CABG surgery.
+It seems that perioperative treatment with 240 mg SinaCurcumin[TM] (80 mg, three times per day) did not prevent POAF after CABG surgery.
 The current research is the first report on the efficacy of curcumin against POAF.
-Although this study has our understanding improved about curcumin effects on cardiovascular surgery, more human studies are needed to confirm curcumin's influence on POAF and determine an effective dose and treatment duration.
+Although this study has understanding improved our about curcumin effects on cardiovascular surgery, more human studies are needed to confirm curcumin's influence on POAF and determine an effective dose and treatment duration.